 MAKING A CLAIM AND AFTERCARE

-If you have been involved in a motorcycle accident which wasn’t your fault, you may well be entitled to pursue a compensation claim.
-With more than 28 years of experience in assisting clients who have been injured, we understand how disruptive a motorbike accident and its consequences can be for both you and your family.
+If you have been involved in an accident which wasn’t your fault, you may well be entitled to pursue a compensation claim.
+With more than 28 years of experience in assisting clients who have been injured, we understand how disruptive motorbike accidents and there consequences can be for both you and your family.
 Our professional team are well prepared to handle your claim effectively and sensitively.

-Should you need to take some time off work as a result of your non-fault motorcycle accident, our skilled solicitors can help you to make a claim in respect of your loss of earnings.
+Should you need to take some time off work as a result of your ccident, our skilled solicitors can help you to make a claim in respect of your loss of income.
 If you have had out of pocket expenses due to your accident, for example in respect of prescription costs or travel expenses, we can help you to reclaim these sums too.

-If you think you can make a claim for a motorcycle accident that was not your fault, call our helpline free of charge on 0800 195 9590 for further information.
+If you think you can make a claim for an accident that was not your fault, call our road traffic accident claims team on 0800 195 9590 for further information.
 Our expert team are waiting to offer you expert advice.
 Alternatively, feel free to submit an online enquiry, and we can call you back in order to discuss the options available to you.
 We are here every day, 24 hours a day, and will handle your claim sensitively and professionally to help you to get the result you deserve.

 CONTACTING SMITH JONES

-We are accredited personal injury solicitors by The Law Society and have successfully represented thousands of bikers making motorbike injury claims.
-Established in 1988, we are legal industry experts, helping our clients to achieve the best possible outcome for their motorcycle accident claims.
+We are accredited personal injury solicitors by The Law Society and have successfully represented thousands of bikers making motorbike injury compensation claims.
+Established in 1988, we are legal industry experts, helping our clients to achieve the best possible outcome.